FlowInOne:Unifying Multimodal Generation as Image-in, Image-out Flow Matching: Abstract

 \section{Abstract}

 Multimodal generation has long been dominated by text-driven pipelines where language dictates vision but cannot reason or create within it.
 We challenge this paradigm by asking whether all modalities, including textual descriptions, spatial layouts, and editing instructions, can be unified into a single visual representation.
-We present \modelname, a framework that reformulates multimodal generation as a purely visual flow, converting all inputs into visual prompts and enabling a clean image-in, image-out pipeline governed by a single flow matching model.
+We present \modelname, a framework that reformulates multimodal generation as a \textbf{purely visual flow}, converting all inputs into visual prompts and enabling a clean \textbf{image-in, image-out} pipeline governed by a single flow matching model.
 This vision-centric formulation naturally eliminates cross-modal alignment bottlenecks, noise scheduling, and task-specific architectural branches, unifying text-to-image generation, layout-guided editing, and visual instruction following under one coherent paradigm.
-To support this, we introduce \datasetname, a large-scale dataset of 5 million visual prompt pairs spanning diverse tasks including physics-aware force dynamics and trajectory prediction, alongside \benchname, a rigorously curated benchmark assessing instruction faithfulness, spatial precision, visual realism, and content consistency.
-Extensive experiments demonstrate that \modelname achieves state-of-the-art performance across all unified generation tasks, surpassing both open-source models and competitive commercial systems, establishing a new foundation for fully vision-centric generative modeling where perception and creation coexist within a single continuous visual space.
+To support this, we introduce \textbf{\datasetname}, a large-scale dataset of 5 million visual prompt pairs spanning diverse tasks including physics-aware force dynamics and trajectory prediction, alongside \textbf{\benchname}, a rigorously curated benchmark assessing instruction faithfulness, spatial precision, visual realism, and content consistency.
+Extensive experiments demonstrate that \modelname achieves state-of-the-art performance among open-source models across all unified generation tasks while remaining competitive with leading commercial systems, thereby establishing a new foundation for fully vision-centric generative modeling, in which perception and creation coexist within a unified continuous visual space.